Lab 1: Getting Started with Python

 FAQ:

-Any questions or problems that arise, as well as their solutions, can go here.
+Any questions or problems that arise, as well as their solutions, go here.

 On windows, conda create fails.
 Unset SSL or use the Anaconda terminal